g-giannis/g-giannis.github.io/Content/about.md

 In addition to my passion for technology, I also have a keen interest in investing, always seeking new opportunities to grow my wealth and knowledge.

-When I'm not busy managing my investments, I enjoy exploring my culinary skills by cooking up delicious recipes in the kitchen, experimenting with flavors and ingredients to create mouthwatering dishes. 🤤👨🏻‍🍳
+When I'm not busy managing my investments, I enjoy exploring my culinary skills by cooking up delicious recipes in the kitchen, experimenting with flavors and ingredients to create tasty dishes. 🤤👨🏻‍🍳

 Last but not least, I also love DJing and creating music that keeps people dancing and energized. 🕺🏻🎉